Danusshkumar/Tindog/README.md

 ## Contribution

 If you want to contribute to this project, you can fork this repository and make a pull request.
 You can also open an issue if you find any bugs or have any suggestions.
 I would appreciate any feedback or improvement ideas.

+## Deployment

+  You can see the live website here https://danusshkumar.github.io/Tindog